UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

    Read more at [Ricgraph Explorer](ricgraph_explorer.md).
    For the Ricgraph REST API, read more on the [Ricgraph REST API page](ricgraph_restapi.md#ricgraph-rest-api).
-1. Optional: use a service unit file to run Ricgraph Explorer and the Ricgraph REST API.
+1. Optional: use a service unit file to run Ricgraph Explorer and the Ricgraph REST API, and install Memcached.
 Type:
    ```
    make install_enable_ricgraphexplorer_restapi
    ```